Linaro/poplar-tools/build_instructions.md

 ## Gather required sources

 First you'll gather the source code and other materials required to package a USB recovery device.
+These instructions assume you are using Linux based OS on your host machine.

-### Step 1: Make sure you have needed tools installed.
+### Step 1: Make sure you have needed tools installed

 This list may well grow, but at least you'll need the following:

 ```shell
       sudo apt-get update